-Mary Ann Jones, lactation program manager at Sharp Mary Birch Hospital for Women & Newborns, has the answers.
+Sandra Cole, clinical supervisor for lactation at Sharp Mary Birch Hospital for Women & Newborns, has the answers.
 “Women who are breastfeeding burn extra calories,” she says, “but every woman is different.
 Some burn about 250 a day, others burn up to 500.
 It just depends on your body.”

 But I can’t put all the blame on genetics.
 The cupcakes I devoured during pregnancy didn’t help either.

 “It can be easy to eat more during pregnancy than we need, especially when our tummies look big anyway,” says Jones.
 “But eating too much during pregnancy just causes those pounds to linger after delivery,” she says.
 In general, pregnant women need 300 to 350 extra calories during their second trimester, and an extra 500 in the third.
 So the cupcakes clearly didn’t qualify.

 The trick to losing baby weight is not about breastfeeding, but rather focusing on a healthy diet and exercise.